vuejs/docs/src/api/reactivity-core.md

 - **Details**

   The reactive conversion is "deep": it affects all nested properties.
-It also deeply unwraps any properties that are [refs](#ref) while maintaining reactivity.
+A reactive object also deeply unwraps any properties that are [refs](#ref) while maintaining reactivity.

+  It should also be noted that there is no ref unwrapping performed when the ref is accessed as an element of a reactive array or a native collection type like `Map`.

   To avoid the deep conversion and only retain reactivity at the root level, use [shallowReactive()](./reactivity-advanced.html#shallowreactive) instead.